 Do Female Hockey Players Wear Cups?

-Jills offer firm padding to protect the pelvis area and offer a decent level of protection against pucks and contact from another player or a slashed stick.
+Jills offer firm padding to protect the pelvis area and a decent level of protection against pucks and contact from another player or a slashed stick.
 At some levels, especially with younger children, this extra protective piece of gear is required for safety reasons.

 Don’t Forget Your Cup

-Modern-day cups have improved comfort and safety features and many players skate with them on and barely notice that they’re there.
-They’re a key gear feature for many NHL players and they’re the ones who would know best.
+Modern-day cups have improved comfort and safety features, and many players skate with them on and barely notice that they’re there.
+They’re a key gear feature for many NHL players, and they’re the ones who would know best.